fshamshirdar/3DShapeSynthesis/README.md

-# 3D shape (chair) genenation given a set of chairs. using rigid, non-rigid and similarity transformations.
+# 3D shape (chair) genenation

+Given a set of chairs. using rigid, non-rigid and similarity transformations.